The Black Cloud: Plot summary

 Although its ill-effects on humanity have ceased, several governments are mistrustful of the cloud and prepare a nuclear attack upon it.
-When the scientists alert the cloud of this plot, it turns the missiles back upon their senders but does not otherwise retaliate.
+When the scientists alert the cloud of this plot – risking imprisonment for treason and passing on military secrets – it turns the missiles back upon their senders, killing thousands of people, but does not otherwise retaliate.
 When the astronomers ask the cloud how its lifeform originated, it replies that they have always existed.
 One of the characters suggests this is incompatible with the Big Bang theory.

 The cloud announces that another nearby (by the cloud's standards) intelligent cloud has suddenly stopped communicating and may have vanished.
-This has apparently happened many times before and is a long-standing mystery to the clouds; the cloud therefore decides to leave the Solar System to investigate.
+This has apparently happened many times before, often in conjunction with attempts to understand if there is a super-intelligence even more powerful than the clouds, and is a long-standing mystery to the clouds; the cloud therefore decides to leave the Solar System to investigate.
 During their last few days of communication two of the scientists try to learn some of the cloud's vast store of knowledge through visual signals, in order to gain further insights about the Universe.
-Both of them die in the attempt.
+Both of them die in the attempt, their brains being overloaded.

+However, a comrade of theirs gives a roll of punched paper-tape to a young man about 50 years later, saying it contains the code to contact the cloud.
+The young man wonders what to do with the information, and whether humanity should be a "big fish in a small pond", cut off from the cloud, or a "small fish in a big pond", in communication with a higher intelligence in the galaxy.

 Reception

-The Spectator described it as "delightful and fascinating," despite the "slightly chilling" implication of the scientists' attitude to the victims.
-Galaxy reviewer Floyd C. Gale stated that he had not expected "such a noted cosmological theorist" as Hoyle to be a fiction writer but praised the novel "for the high quality of the narrative."
-Gale stated that "[w]ith the utmost of apparent ease, Hoyle writes a brand of humor that eludes the pens of pros," and hoped that he would "write more superior fictional ventures like this."
-Damon Knight described Hoyle's plotting as "masterly," saying the novel was "more elaborately convincing and a lot livelier than the usual gloom-laden treatment" in similar stories.
-Richard Dawkins (writing in the 2010 Penguin Classics reissue) claimed the novel was "one of the greatest science fiction novels ever written."
+The Spectator described it as "delightful and fascinating", despite the "slightly chilling" implication of the scientists' attitude to the victims.
+Galaxy reviewer Floyd C. Gale stated that he had not expected "such a noted cosmological theorist" as Hoyle to be a fiction writer but praised the novel "for the high quality of the narrative".
+Gale stated that "[w]ith the utmost of apparent ease, Hoyle writes a brand of humor that eludes the pens of pros", and hoped that he would "write more superior fictional ventures like this".
+Damon Knight described Hoyle's plotting as "masterly", saying the novel was "more elaborately convincing and a lot livelier than the usual gloom-laden treatment" in similar stories.
+Richard Dawkins (writing in the 2010 Penguin Classics reissue) claimed the novel was "one of the greatest science fiction novels ever written".